speelbreaker/llm-brain/replit.md

 The agent features a clear separation of concerns, with modules for configuration, data modeling, API interaction, market context generation, risk management, policy decisions (rule-based and LLM), execution, and logging.
 It supports "research" and "production" modes, with a FastAPI web application providing a real-time dashboard for monitoring, interaction, and backtesting.

 ### UI/UX Decisions
-The web dashboard offers a user-friendly interface with sections for "Live Agent" status, unified "Backtesting" tab, "Calibration", "System Health", "Chat" interface, "Bots" tab for expert trading bot analysis, "Greg Lab" for position management, and an "AI Steward" panel for project insights.
+The web dashboard offers a user-friendly interface with sections for "Live Agent" status, unified "Backtesting" tab, "Calibration", "System Health", "Chat" interface, "Bots" tab for expert trading bot analysis, "Greg Lab" for position management, "Supervisor" tab for PR verification monitoring, and an "AI Steward" panel for project insights.

 ### Technical Implementations
 - **Configuration**: Pydantic settings manage application configuration.